University Policy: 05-030 Motor Vehicle History Check

 5.3.
 Determination of Fitness to Hold Position Based on Motor Vehicle History Check

 5.3.1.
-A motor vehicle history check is intended to verify that the subject individual meets minimum driver standards as identified in Sec.
-5.3.2 and has not forfeited bail or been convicted for any of the offenses in Sec.
-5.3.3, or reasonably similar, unacceptable driving violations as certified by the motor vehicle history check.
-The listed periods begin at the later date of violation, forfeiture, or conviction.
+A Motor Vehicle History Check is intended to verify that the Subject Individual meets minimum driver standards as identified in University Policy 07-026 Vehicle Use for University Business and has not failed to appear on or been convicted of any of the offenses in Section 5.3.3, or reasonably similar driving violations as certified by the Motor Vehicle History Check.

 a.
-A major traffic offense in the most recent 36 months, including, but not limited to, reckless driving, driving under the influence of intoxicants, failing to perform the duties of a driver, criminal driving while license is suspended or revoked, and fleeing or attempting to elude a police officer;
+A major traffic offense within 36 months of the date of the Motor Vehicle History Check including, but not limited to, reckless driving, driving under the influence of intoxicants, failing to perform the duties of a driver, criminal driving while license is suspended or revoked, and fleeing or attempting to elude a police officer;

 b.
-Felony revocation of driving privileges, or felony or misdemeanor driver license suspension within the last 36 months;
+Felony revocation of driving privileges or felony or misdemeanor driver’s license suspension within 36 months of the date of the Motor Vehicle History Check;

 c.
-More than three moving traffic violations in the last 12 months;
+More than three moving traffic violations within 12 months of the date of the Motor Vehicle History Check;

 e.
-A Class A moving traffic infraction in the last 12 months.
+A Class A moving traffic infraction within 12 months of the date of the Motor Vehicle History Check.

 5.3.4.
-The Chief Human Resources Officer, or designee, will review the motor vehicle history check information to determine if the subject individual is fit to hold the position.
+The Chief Human Resources Officer or their designee will review the Motor Vehicle History Check information to determine if the Subject Individual is fit to hold the position.

 5.3.5.
-A determination of fitness is considered a minimum qualification of a position requiring a motor vehicle history check.
-However, a positive determination on the basis of a motor vehicle history check does not guarantee the individual a position as an employee or volunteer.
+A determination of fitness is considered a minimum qualification of a position requiring a Motor Vehicle History Check.
+The fact that a Subject Individual may be approved as fit based on the Motor Vehicle History Check does not guarantee the Subject Individual a position as an Employee or Volunteer.

 5.3.6.
-A subject individual who misrepresents or provides misleading or false information, or withholds information as part of the motor vehicle history check process, will be disqualified from further consideration.
-If misleading or false information is discovered after an individual has been appointed, the individual may be disciplined, up to and including termination of employment or service appointment, or rescinding of tenure appointment, pursuant to university policy and governing rules.
+A Subject Individual who misrepresents or provides misleading or false information or withholds information as part of the Motor Vehicle History Check process will be disqualified from further consideration.
+If it is discovered that the Subject Individual has provided misleading or false information after a Subject Individual has been appointed, the Subject Individual may be disciplined, up to and including termination of employment or service appointment, or rescinding of tenure appointment, pursuant to university policies and governing rules.
+These determinations will be made following a fitness determination as set forth in this University Policy.

 5.4.
 Notice of Adverse Fitness Determination